-Head of Head of Branded Entertainment
+Head of Branded Entertainment

 Stephen Whelan is Head of Branded Entertainment at Pulse Films, responsible for helping grow the division within the company.
 Whelan is an integral part of Pulse’s emerging international output, offering contemporary, epic and culturally relevant content across all platforms.